 %3Fh%3D1000%26fit%3Dmax%26auto%3Dformat&w=3840&q=75)

-The UNESCO-listed historic village of Bergen
+The historic village of Bergen, a UNESCO World Heritage site

 It's one of Europe's finest rail journeys!
-Instead of taking a direct flight to Lapland, you can travel gradually up to the Arctic Circle by train, to the northernmost reaches of Sweden and even Norway, and turn your journey into an adventure.
+Instead of taking a direct flight to Lapland, you can travel gradually up to the Arctic Circle by train, to the northern reaches of Sweden and even Norway, and turn your journey into an adventure.
 Our recommended route: Paris → Germany → Denmark → Sweden → Arctic Circle.

 Swedish company SJ (Statens Järnvägar) operates the Stockholm-Abisko-Kiruna-Narvik night train.
 A very comfortable night train (with sleeping cars and couchettes) that takes you from Stockholm in the evening to Lapland the following morning.